 This account is used by SoCalGas for amounts due from affiliated companies for services provided.
 These amounts are billed at fully loaded cost, plus appropriate labor premiums.

 The nature of services billed in account 146 is as follows:

 Accounting & Finance

-This category includes services such as affiliate billing and costing, accounts payable, claims, business planning and budgets, and affiliate compliance.
+This category includes services such as affiliate billing and costing, accounts payable, business planning and budgets, management accounting rotation program.